 On successful completion of this level 7 (Masters level) module, you will be able to:

-• Critically apply the principles of effective research design and its relationship to research questions, as well as analysis;
+• critically apply the principles of effective research design from research question through to implementation.

-• Recognise, illustrate and understand the need for ethical considerations in research;
+• recognise and demonstrate a comprehensive understanding of the need for ethical considerations in research.

 Learning and Teaching

-The module will be taught through 20 weeks of online content.
-This will include narrated presentations, self-directed learning activities (including designated reading), problem-based learning, discussion forums, wikis, asynchronous feedback opportunities and/or live interactive seminars.
+The module will be taught over 20 weeks of online content.
+This will include narrated presentations, self-directed learning activities (including designated reading), problem-based learning, discussion forums, asynchronous feedback opportunities and/or live interactive seminars.

 You will also be expected to undertake independent learning to build specialist knowledge in aspects of research design of your particular interest/relevance.